 Psychiatric Researcher, Board member of IIPDW

-Ruth Cooper completed her PhD at the Institute of Psychiatry, Psychology and Neuroscience, King's College London, 2016.
-She conducts research which aims to improve the treatment of psychiatric disorders, using both quantitative and qualitative methods, particularly randomised-controlled trials.
-She is interested in researching psychosocial alternatives to psychiatric medication and ways to support people who are discontinuing these drugs.
-She is currently working as a post-doctoral researcher at Queen Mary University of London on the RADAR clinical trial (Research into Antipsychotic Discontinuation and Reduction) which aims to establish whether antipsychotic reduction and discontinuation may improve functioning compared to maintenance treatment for people with schizophrenia and similar conditions.
+Ruth Cooper completed her PhD at the Institute of Psychiatry, Psychology and Neuroscience, King's College London.
+She conducts research which aims to improve mental health treatments, using both quantitative and qualitative methods, particularly randomised-controlled trials.
+She is interested in researching psychosocial alternatives to psychiatric medication and ways to support people who are reducing or stopping these drugs.
+She is currently working as a post-doctoral researcher at Queen Mary University of London and in the NHS on the RADAR clinical trial (Research into Antipsychotic Discontinuation and Reduction) which aims to establish whether antipsychotic reduction and discontinuation may improve functioning compared to maintenance treatment for people with schizophrenia and similar conditions.

 Ruth has authored a number of academic papers, the most relevant being: Cooper, R.E., et al. (2019) Psychosocial interventions for people experiencing psychosis on minimal or no antipsychotic medication: a systematic review.
 Schizophrenia Research.
 Moncrieff, J., Lewis, G., Freemantle, N., Johnson, S., Morant, N., Barnes, T., Pinfold, V., Kent, L., Counter-Smith, R., Darton, K., Hunter, R., Horne, R., Crellin, N., Cooper, R., Priebe, S. (2019).
 A randomised controlled trial of gradual antipsychotic reduction and discontinuation in people with schizophrenia and related disorders: The RADAR trial (Research into Antipsychotic Discontinuation and Reduction): Protocol paper.
 BMJ Open Cooper, R.E., et al. (2019) Mental health professionals' views and experiences of antipsychotic reduction and discontinuation: a focus group study.
 PLOS ONE.